Porter's Rare Heritage Turkeys

 These are my methods and they work for me, if you have a method that works great than by all means continue with it.
 This is just for those who would like a little guidance.

-Now once the 24 hour settling period is up and your temp is regulating at 100.5 -101.5 put the eggs in the incubator, if you have an auto egg turner too place the eggs in the holders large end up.
+If your incubator has an auto egg turner place the eggs in the holders large end up.
 Otherwise just lay them on their sides and turn them over completely to the other side at least 3 times a day.

-Now it will take quite a few hours for the eggs to warm up to 100.5 degrees or so , but if the temp hasn’t reached at least 99.
+Now it will take quite a few hours for the eggs to warm up , but if the temp hasn’t reached at least 99.
 5 degrees in a 24 hour period turn the temp up a bit more and carefully watch that it doesn’t go above 101.5 degrees, It can get up to 103 and still be safe but this is the maximum temp and if it goes higher it will kill the embryo.
 So I like to keep it in the middle at a safe range so it has a degree or two to fluctuate either way without doing any damage.

 If you run your incubator in an air conditioned room you may have to add water if your humidity is below 50% in the room.